HOME ABOUT US HOBBIES FRIENDS PHOTOS FAVORITE LINKS E-MAIL

 Bicycle Touring

-My love for bicycling started when I was a kid riding my bike to school each morning.
+My love for bicycling started when I was a kid riding my bike to school each morning in the Rio Grande Valley of South Texas.
 I built some strong legs riding the stiff headwinds often experienced in the Rio Grande Valley of South Texas.
 I joined the Navy and eventually was stationed in Virginia Beach, VA in 1977.
 It was a year later that I purchased a new ten speed bicycle and started riding the local roads.
 A good Navy friend at the time introduced me to some members of the Tidewater Bicycle Association.
 A couple rides later I was riding a Schwinn Le Tour III bicycle and completing my first 100 mile ride round trip from Virginia Beach, VA to Elizabeth City, NC.
 The Tidewater Bicycle Association (TBA) in Norfolk, Virginia is still a very fine club.
 The following year I decided to brave the cold weather and ride a 300 mile (Triple Century) round trip from Norfolk, VA to Buxton, NC.
 Gee, I was nuts then but it was a really fun challenge.
+A good friend of mine gave me the nickname "Sprocketman" after a number of rides. and I have decided recently to put the name back on my bicycle helmet.
 There is something to be said for getting out there and enjoying nature and your surroundings on the open road.
 I made lots of friends and attended various cycling events and TBA club rides.

 In 1981 I purchased a new custom built McLean frame and parts from Colley Avenue Bicycle shop in Norfolk, VA and then moved to Vallejo, CA which is located in the San Francisco Bay Area.
-I made a trip to a bicycle shop in Napa, CA to have the new touring bicycle assembled.
-THe next day after getting my new bike I was riding the scenic roads of Napa Valley enjoying the good California sun.
+I went to a bicycle shop in Napa, CA to have my new touring bicycle assembled.
+THe next day I was on my touring bicycle riding the scenic roads of the Napa Valley wine country in the California sun.
 The cold and sometimes snowy Winters of the East Coast were no more.
 I discovered a whole new brand of bicycling in California and the clubs here really know how to throw a party.
 There are many Century & Metric Century bicycle ride events held throughout California each year.
 Some of my favorite rides I completed include the Death Ride in Markleeville, CA and the Davis Double Century out of Davis, CA sponsored by the Davis Bike Club - both rides held annually in the Spring.
 The Death Ride is still looked upon as one of the toughest rides in the country due to the amount of climbing required to complete the three different courses (all varying distances).
-During this timeframe I also decided to join the Valley Spokesmen Touring Club home based in Dublin, CA.
+During this timeframe I joined the Valley Spokesmen Touring Club home based in Dublin, CA.

 My enjoyment of long distance cycling has primarily been through participation in Century and Double Century rides over the years.
 The ultimate experience was completing a solo Trans-America bicycle trip on the backroads of America.
 The crossing was achieved in two stages; Reedsport, OR to Denver, CO (July 1983) and Denver, CO to Virginia Beach, VA (June 1984).
 I was not able to get enough time off from work to do the whole USA crossing at once.
 The memories of the people I met and the beautiful scenery made this a memory I will cherish for a lifetime.
 Check out Adventure Cycling Association's web site for maps for your trip across America.
 I rode the TransAmerica Trail during my first stage of the trip and then elected to parrellel the trail route from Denver, CO to Virginia Beach, VA.
 I took a solo nine day trip from Seattle, WA to San Francisco in 1982 as a warm-up for the USA crossing.